 Hilton Imperial Dubrovnik – Grand dame of Dubrovnik’s hotels, just outside the Old Town walls.

-The 1897 Hilton combines 19th-century architectural features (sweeping staircase, marble columns) with a contemporary aesthetic and takes pride in its guest-list which includes royalty and foreign dignitaries.
+The 1897 Hilton combines nineteenth-century architectural features (sweeping staircase, marble columns) with a contemporary aesthetic and takes pride in its guest-list which includes royalty and foreign dignitaries.
 There is plenty of natural light, accentuated by antique mirrors, and the spacious rooms are decked out in neutral creams, grays, and blues.
 Of the three types of rooms, the most coveted are those with sea views; it’s worth paying extra for that.
 There’s excellent on-site dining, a belle époque ambiance at one of the stately hotel bars, plenty of common spaces, and a full-service spa.
 The service is extremely welcoming and professional and the location is second to none.

 Hilton Imperial Dubrovnik – Location